ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.AppCategories.rst

 ------------

-The module :mod:`PyObjCTools.AppCategories` defines a number of categories on classes from the *AppKit* framework.
+The module :mod:`PyObjCTools.AppCategories` defines a number of categories on classes from the :mod:`AppKit` framework.
 These categories introduce new methods that aren't present in that framework.

 To use these new methods use the following code somewhere in your program: